swagshop

 perfect,

-target, and the public exploits default injected credentials for good practice
+seems we have to update our target, and the public exploits default injected credentials for good practice

 lets move the exploit into our directory